Jay035/Time-tracking-dashboard/README.md

 ### What I learned

-I learned how to manipulate functionalities with the use of "useState" and "useEffect"
+I learned how to manipulate functionalities with the use of "useState" and "useEffect" much better

 ```css